hailo-ai/Hailo-Application-Code-Examples/runtime/gstreamer/hailo_clip/README.md

 ### Modes
 - The default mode (--detector none) will run only the clip inference on the entire frame.
 This is the mode CLIP is trained for, and will give the best results.
 In this mode CLIP is acting as a classifier describing the entire frame.
 CLIP will be ran on every frame.
 - Person mode (--detector person) will run the clip inference only on the detected persons.
 In this mode we first run a person detector and then run clip on the detected persons.
-This mode does not exaclty fit the data base CLIP was trained on but gives a good use case for using CLIP as a detector.
+This mode does not exactly fit the data base CLIP was trained on but gives a good use case for using CLIP as a detector.
 In this mode CLIP is acting as a person classifier.
 In this mode CLIP will be ran only on detected persons.
 To reduce the number of clip inferences we run clip only every second per tracked person.
 This can be changed in the code.

 ### Online text embeddings
 - To run with online text embeddings run with the --clip-runtime flag.